-Detailed corrections – for, example, highlighting the glimmer of an eye in a portrait or smoothing out the edge of a distant wood in a landscape – can be crucial.
+Detailed corrections can be crucial – for example, highlighting the glimmer of an eye in a portrait or smoothing out the edge of a distant wood in a landscape.

-Sometimes it’s tricky to make them with a big rubber.
+Sometimes it’s tricky to correct fine details with a large eraser.
 Luckily, nowadays there is a handy tool for performing such tasks.
 I am talking about eraser pencils.

 Today we are taking are look at the characteristics of ARTEZA special erasers.

 ARTEZA offers customers pencils with a brush at the end.
 They come in a set of 5.